 The correct answers can be found below the references.

-1. A 59-year-old male patient, who smokes and is hypertensive, recently had total hip replacement.
+1. A 59-year-old male patient, who smokes and is hypertensive, recently had a total hip replacement.
 At 3 days post-operative, the patient started to complain of unexplained acute shortness of breath, tachypnea, and drowsiness.
 His blood pressure was 90/60 mm Hg and his heart rate was 120 beats/minute.
 ECG showed right-axis deviation with ST-segment depression and T-wave inversion in V1–V3.
-The patient is suspected to have massive pulmonary embolism.
-Which of the following is the gold standard diagnostic test to confirm diagnosis of pulmonary embolism?
+The patient is suspected to have a massive pulmonary embolism.
+Which of the following is the gold standard diagnostic test to confirm the diagnosis of pulmonary embolism?